microsoft/MicroHack/CONTRIBUTING.md

 ## IaC Tools

-In case that you need to deploy Azure services as a prerequisite for the MicroHack pelase use well-known solutions like ARM-, Bicep- or Terraform templates or Azure CLI.
+In case that you need to deploy Azure services as a prerequisite for the MicroHack please use well-known solutions like ARM-, Bicep- or Terraform templates or Azure CLI.

 ## How to use Markdown to format your topic